 The central mechanism triggering all such synchronization activities is the Oracle Internet Directory change log.
 It adds one or more entries for every change to any connected directory, including Oracle Internet Directory.
 The Oracle Directory Synchronization Service:

 Takes action whenever a change corresponds to one or more synchronization profiles.

 Supplies the appropriate change to all other connected directories whose individual profiles correspond to the logged change.
-Such directories could include, for example, Oracle RDBMS, Oracle Human Resources, Microsoft Active Directory, Oracle Unified Directory, Oracle Directory Server Enterprise Edition, Novell eDirectory, IBM Tivoli Directory Server, or OpenLDAP.
+Such directories could include, for example, relational databases, Oracle Human Resources, Microsoft Active Directory, Oracle Directory Server Enterprise Edition (Sun Java System Directory Server), Novell eDirectory, IBM Tivoli Directory Server, or OpenLDAP.
 The Oracle Directory Synchronization Service supplies these changes using the interface and format required by the connected directory.
-Synchronization through the Oracle Directory Integration Platform connectors ensures that the Oracle back-end directory remains up-to-date with all the information that the Oracle back-end directory clients need.
+Synchronization through the Oracle Directory Integration Platform connectors ensures that Oracle Internet Directory remains up-to-date with all the information that Oracle Internet Directory clients need.

 The Oracle Directory Integration Platform Provisioning Service, which includes Provisioning Enterprise JavaBeans (EJB) and the Quartz Scheduler, ensures that each provisioned application is notified of changes in, for example, user or group information.
 To do this, it relies on the information contained in a provisioning integration profile.
 Each provisioning profile:

 Uniquely identifies the application and organization to which it applies

 Specifies, for example, the users, groups, and operations requiring the application to be notified